explain what love is. action, emotion, feeling, or fruit

-Explaining what love is can be difficult when we are talking to adults.
+Explaining what love is can be challenging when discussing it with adults.
 Likewise, it can be even harder when we are teaching children.
 We use the word to describe so many things.
 It is an action word and something that we feel.
 We say that we love things that make us happy.
 Most of the time, we speak about it as conditional.
 It is cause and effect.
 Something makes us feel good.
 Therefore, we love it.
 However, small children are not always able to grasp the idea of cause and effect.
 They are usually repeating something they have heard.
 However, that is not to say they do not know how it feels.
-Children feel the affection of others, and it is an important part of their development.
+Children feel the affection of others, and it is an essential part of their development.
 We have all heard about the studies of older children who were developmentally delayed because they lacked affection as young children.

 Let’s see if we can explain it as a fruit.